-10. In April 2019, the District began contract negotiations with McLaughlin, as well as Zehnder and one other Deputy Fire Chief, to address the salary compaction in the upper management ranks of the Fire Department.
+- 10. In April 2019, the District began contract negotiations with McLaughlin, as well as Deputy Fire Chiefs, to address the salary compaction in the upper management ranks of the Fire Department.
 The District desired to minimize any increase to the base salary and to use other incentives to achieve the separation in overall compensation.
 Initially, the parties considered using merit pay to address the issue, but there was concern whether merit pay qualified as compensation earnable for purposes of calculating final compensation for retirement purposes.
-The District sent a written inquiry to CalPERS to see whether merit pay would so qualify, but did not receive a response.

-11. Thereafter, McLaughlin, the Deputy Fire Chiefs (including Zehnder), and the District explored other possible options to address the salary compaction issue.
-They agreed upon holiday pay, with the intent that said pay would be included as compensation earnable for purposes of calculating the employees' retirement allowance.
-However, the parties did not inquire with CalPERS whether holiday pay, as defined by the parties, would qualify under the PERL prior to executing their new employment contracts.
-Effective July 1, 2019, Zehnder and the District entered into a new employment contract (2019 Contract) which provided, in relevant part:
+The District sent a written inquiry to CalPERS to see whether merit pay would so qualify, but did not receive a response. - 11.
+Thereafter, the parties explored other possible options to address the salary compaction issue.
+They agreed upon holiday pay, with the intent that said pay would be included as compensation earnable for purposes of calculating McLaughlin's retirement allowance.
+However, the parties did not inquire with CalPERS whether holiday pay, as defined by the parties, would qualify under the PERL prior to executing the Fourth Amendment to the Contract, effective July 1, 2019.
+The amendment provided, in relevant part: - 4.
+Section II.C of the Contract is hereby repealed and replaced in its entirety with the following: